 The range starts with the 218i; a three-cylinder turbocharged unit pumping out a decent 136hp.
-It’s quite a characterful unit – under hard acceleration it makes a satisfying thrum, yet it settles down nicely on a cruise.
-It cracks 0-62mph in 9.4 seconds when combined with the six speed manual gearbox, and returns a claimed 51.4mpg.
+It’s quite a characterful unit – under hard acceleration, it makes a satisfying thrum, yet it settles down nicely on a cruise.
+It cracks 0-62mph in 9.4 seconds when combined with the six-speed manual gearbox, and returns a claimed 51.4mpg.

-Above that, two variants of the same 2.0-litre turbocharged petrol feature – the 220i produces 184hp and the 228i 245hp.
+Above that, two variants of the same 2.0-litre turbocharged petrol feature – the 220i produces 184hp and the 230i 245hp.
 These see service all across the BMW range, and combine more than adequate straight-line speed with mid-40s mpg.

 The most economical engine, though, is the diesel 220d.
 With emissions of 116g/km and a combined economy of 64.2mpg, it’ll cost only £30 for annual road tax.
 Despite the low running costs, the 190hp unit returns a 0-62mph time of 7.5 seconds and a top speed of 140mph.
 There is a downside, however.
 It isn’t the smoothest of engines, sounding particularly rough under hard acceleration.
 Not ideal when a convertible car such as this is all about image.

 The eight-speed automatic gearbox is excellent.
-Not only does it shift smoothly and quickly, but in many cases it’s even more efficient than the manual alternative – the 220d, for example is 4mpg more economical fitted with the 8-speed auto.
+Not only does it shift smoothly and quickly, but in many cases it’s even more efficient than the manual alternative – the 220d, for example is 4mpg more economical fitted with the eight-speed auto.
 However, it costs a whopping £1,685, so from a financial point of view it is pretty difficult to justify.

-Beyond that, the 2 Series contains all of the safety features you’d expect from a premium car.
+The 2 Series contains all of the safety features you’d expect from a premium car.
 A glut of airbags, automatic headlights, auto cruise control and a sign recognition system all feature.
 If the car detects that it is about to roll over, a pair of rollover hoops deploy behind the rear seats to protect the occupants.
 Parking is made simpler by an optional reversing camera, which displays guide lines and colour coded warnings to inform the driver of the car’s extremities.

 The 2 Series convertible is equipped with most of the kit that you’d hope for in a car of this type; Bluetooth connectivity, DAB digital radio, air conditioning and 17 inch alloy wheels are all standard across the range.
 If you’re buying a flashy cabriolet, though, you really need leather seats too, which means on the SE models you’ll have to fork out an extra £1,150.
 We think that’s not really on for a car of this type.
 As with so many BMW’s – and indeed most German cars – getting keen with the options list can make the prices rise to slightly silly levels.
 As with the leather, items like heated seats (£295) are things you would really expect thrown in as standard on a £30,000-plus car.